Stories

 De Smet

-The De Smet School Board met on Mon., March 11, at 5:30 p.m. to discuss several items including a brief update on the progress of the new elementary building, comments regarding social media and a …
+The De Smet School Board met briefly on Mon., Oct.
+14, at 5:30 p.m. to discuss several items, including some highlights for the high school and upcoming events. high school highlights Principal …

 Lake Preston